How to Get a North Carolina Dealer License [2023 Guide]

 • Dealers must display a sign at their business premises.
 This sign must have block letters no less than three inches high and on a contrasting background.
 The sign must clearly and distinctly show the trade name of the business.

-5. Obtain the Necessary North Carolina Auto Dealer Bond
+5. Secure an Auto Dealer Surety Bond

 Everyone applying for a car dealer license in North Carolina is required to post a North Carolina Auto Dealer Bond.
-This is one of the most important licensing requirements and needs to be submitted via the official form.

-The required bond amount is $50,000 for your first location and $25,000 for each additional location (if applicable)
+The required bond amount is $50,000 for your first location and $25,000 for each additional location (if applicable).

 • Personal credit score